jccrosby/smart-ai-adoption/slides.md

 - Lessons learned.

 <!--
-- Number 2 - Experiment: Focus on small-scale, controlled pilots to test you're assumptions and hypotheses.
+- Step Number 2 - Time to experiment
-- This is where you put your plan into action.
+- This is where you put your plan into action and

-Activities:
+- Focus on those small-scale, controlled pilots to test your assumptions and hypotheses

+So you're going to:

 1. Select a low-risk pilot project
-2. Choose specific AI tool/model
+2. Choose the AI tool, model etc. that you've identified
-3. Develop and execute a prototype or limited integration
+3. Develop and execute your prototype or limited integration
-4. Gather quantitative and qualitative feedback
+4. Gather quantitative and qualitative feedback based on your goals

-Output:
+So the output here is:

 1. Working prototype
-2. Performance data
+2. Performance data and metrics
-3. User feedback
+3. User feedback in the forms of surveys and/or interviews
-4. Lessons learned
+4. You might even generate some lessons learned

-- The goal is to validate your assumptions and gather data on the AI's performance.
+- The goal here is to gather the information that you need to validate your assumptions about this experiment.
-- This is where you can start to see the potential of AI in your workflow.
 -->

 ---